weixu365/aws-emr-runner/README.md

 ```

 ## Prerequisite
 - EMR Service Role.
-You can use either `EMR_DefaultRole` by execute `aws emr create-default-roles` or create a custom role in the resources stack
+You can use either the default EMR role `EMR_DefaultRole` (created by `aws emr create-default-roles`) or create a custom role in the resources stack

 ## Resources stack
 - S3 Bucket.
 Upload package files to this s3 bucket then run EMR steps using this package